Bit of dancing on tightrope: Tharoor on India's stand on Ukraine-Russia conflict | Law-Order

 - India

-India has gone through a very ''complicated and challenging time'' in negotiating its diplomatic stand on the Ukraine-Russia conflict, and because of its multiple interests with other countries, it's been a ''bit of dancing on a tightrope,'' Lok Sabha member Shashi Tharoor said on Tuesday.
+India has gone through a very ''complicated and challenging time'' in negotiating its diplomatic stand on the Ukraine-Russia conflict, and because of its multiple interests with other countries, it's been a ''bit of dancing on a tightrope,'' Lok Sabha member Shashi Tharoor has said.

-He was responding to a question during an interaction held here after inaugurating a three-day photo exhibition, 'Ukraine Untold (Glimpses)', on how the country looked barely a month before the war began.
+He was responding to a question during an interaction held here on Tuesday after inaugurating a three-day photo exhibition, 'Ukraine Untold (Glimpses)', on how the country looked barely a month before the war began.

 ''India has gone through a very complicated and challenging time in negotiating as it were its own stand on the (Ukraine-Russia) crisis.
 There is no doubt that India in its very first statement seemed to be a little unwilling to say anything that the Russians will be upset about,'' he said.